 Someone must be present during the entire installation and to inspect the installation upon completion.
 The installers will call upon you when they first arrive at your home, when they have built the base fort structure and wish to verify final placement, and upon completion of installation.
 Please allow a two hour window of time for the installer to arrive.

-After the installation, you will receive an Inspection & Satisfaction form to sign.
-This is our way of ensuring that you are completely satisfied with your playset installation.
+After the installation, we want to ensure that you are completely satisfied with your playset installation, and will invite you out for an inspection upon completion.
 If no one is present at the completion of the installation, and a subsequent trip to the site is necessary, there may be a fee for returning.
 If payment in full was not made at the time of purchase, please be prepared to pay the balance upon installation.

 If mulching or boxing out the area, we suggest doing so after the playset is installed.
 Mulching options include triple shredded wood mulch that is insect or decay resistant (such as cypress or cedar) or rubber mulch.